 USDA MyPlate(Spanish version of MyPlate)

 MiPlato representa los 5 groupos de alimentos, los que usted usa para preparar platos sanos.
 Antes de comer, piense en lo que se va a servir.
 Los vegetales, frutas, productos de granos integrales, productos lácteos bajos en grasa y carnes magras contienen los nutrientes que usted necesita y no tienen demasiadas calorías. http://www.choosemyplate.gov/en-espanol.html

 The Academy of Nutrition and Dietetics (formerly the American Dietetic Association) was founded in 1917, and is the world's largest organization of food and nutrition professionals.
 The Academy of Nutrition and Dietetics is committed to improving the nation's health and advancing the profession of dietetics through research, education and advocacy. http://www.eatright.org

-In 2008 the Federal Government issued its first-ever Physical Activity Guidelines for Americans.
-This link provides a description of the types and amounts of physical activity that offer substantial health benefits to Americans. www.health.gov/paguidelines
+In 2018, the Federal Government issued its updated 2nd Edition of the Physical Activity Guidelines for Americans.
+This link provides a description of the 2nd Edition of the guidelines with updated information about types and amounts of physical activity that offer substantial health benefits to Americans. https://health.gov/paguidelines/second-edition/

 Exercise & Physical Activity: Your Everyday Guide from the National Institute on Aging (NIA)